Reviewed by Jason B. Anari, MD, Theresa C. McIntosh, MSN, CRNP, Emily Stegonshek, BSN, MSN, CRNP

 - Clothing does not hang straight

-Mild or moderate scoliosis is not painful.
+Mild or moderate idiopathic scoliosis is not painful.
 Most back pain in children and teens is muscular.
 Sources of pain will be assessed at your child’s initial scoliosis evaluation.

 Testing and diagnosis of idiopathic scoliosis

-Imaging tests take a closer look at your child's spine to see if there are any problems with the bones and to measure what degree of curvature is present.
+Imaging (X-rays) will take a closer look at your child’s spine to see if there are any problems with their bones and to measure what degree of curvature is present.
+X-rays are the primary diagnostic tool for idiopathic scoliosis and show the precise angles of curvature in two-dimensional pictures.

-If the curve pattern is not typical or if there is something unusual on the X-ray, a physician may order one or more of the following tests to provide more details:
+If the curve pattern of your child’s spine is not typical or if there is something unusual in the X-ray, your child’s physician may order one of the following tests to provide more information:

 Treatments for idiopathic scoliosis